wurstscript/WurstScript/manual.md

 You can use the functions from the used module as if they were declared in the class.
 You can also _override_ functions defined in a module to adjust its behavior.

 If you know object oriented languages like Java or C#: Modules are like abstract classes and using a module is like inheriting from an abstract class but *without the sub-typing*.
-(Wurstscript takes a different approach to enable polymorphism, but this is not implemented yet)
+(WurstScript takes a different approach to enable polymorphism, but this is not implemented yet)

 ## Example 1